ouerghi01/Product-Manager-and-E-Commerce-Integration/README.md

-#- Product Manager and E-Commerce Integration
+#Product Manager and E-Commerce Integration

 Welcome to the **Owner Avatar - Product Manager and E-Commerce Integration** repository!
 This project is tailored for Java developers, especially those interested in JEE (Java Enterprise Edition) and beginners in web development (HTML, CSS, JavaScript).